highfellow/debian-backup-scripts/README.md

   - make sure all the files you want to archive as daily snapshots are kept under a single directory.
 You can use symlinks to do this if they aren't arranged that way already.
   - you can also have another directory for files which only need to be archived once (no snapshots).
 E.g. a git repository.
   - create a top level directory to be the mount point for the backup disks.
 E.g. '/backup'.
-  - get two or more usb hard drives to use as backup drives, and label these with the volume label 'USBBACKUP<n>' where <n> is the number of the disk in the sequence.
-It's a good idea to put sticky labels on them with the disk number.
+  - get two or more usb hard drives to use as backup drives, and label these with the volume label 'USBBACKUPx' where x is the number of the drive in the sequence.
+It's a good idea to put sticky labels on the drives with the drive number.
   - copy or symlink all the files from bin/ and etc/ to /usr/local/(bin|etc).
   - symlink /usr/local/etc/80-usb-backup.rules to be in /etc/udev/rules.d, and do 'service udev restart' to add this rule to the udev database.
   - symlink /usr/local/bin/check-backup-swap to be in /etc/cron.daily.
 (This will email you when the disks need rotating).